- ECTS credits10

 Bergen.
 The course will be offered as a national course and will also be taugth at the Universities of Oslo and Tromsø.

 Objectives and Content

-- explain the physical and geological processes causing geohazards such as landslides, floods, tsunamis and earthquakes
+- an overview of the physical and geological processes causing geohazards such as landslides, floods, tsunamis, earthquakes and volcanic eruptions

-- describe methods for quantifying hazard for the individual geohazards and factors controlling their uncertainty.
+- knowledge to describe methods for quantifying hazard for the individual geohazards and factors controlling their uncertainty

-- explain possible consequences of geohazards as well as risk and disaster management.
+- understanding of possible consequences of geohazards as well as risk and disaster management

 - identify and categorize slide deposits in the field.